 Of course I kept this (theoretical) part very short because I didn't want to bore them.
-But I like to start with the glue gun analogy, since this explanation worked really well for me in the past both with adults and kids.
-Kids at that age have a comprehension of how glue guns work and by comparing the glue stick to the filament and the extruder to the glue gun.
-Picturing line after line, layer after layer of hot glue, is a very good mental model of a 3D printer works and I immediately saw the penny drop with the kids.
+But I like to introduce people to 3D printing with the glue gun analogy, since this explanation has worked really well for me in the past (both with adults and kids).
+Kids at that age have a comprehension of how glue guns work and by comparing the glue stick to the filament and the extruder to the glue gun they immediately get a very good idea how 3D printing works.
+Picturing line after line, layer after layer of hot glue, is a very good mental model of a 3D printed model I literally saw the penny drop with the kids.

 How to Print?

 Then we went hands on.
 I brought my laptop with me and showed them how the basic process of 3D printing works.

 I showed them how to design your own stuff in Tinkercad.

 Or find something cool among the infinite treasures that Thingiverse has to offer.

 Then of course we printed those things.